nornil/imglib2_BDV/Contributing Guidelines.md

 Briefly describe the steps to set up the development environment.
 Include instructions for cloning the repository, installing dependencies, and any configuration that's needed.

 ## Making Contributions
+Please see the general guidlines on how to contribute "How to contribute to an existing plugin or library" [https://imagej.net/develop/improving-the-code](https://imagej.net/develop/improving-the-code)

 ### Creating Issues